Frigidaire Tone of Voice — Practical & Value

 What is Frigidaire's brand message?

-Frigidaire's core message is about Reliable appliances for real families.
-Their concept "Practical Value" drives their mission: Make life easier and better.
+Frigidaire's core message: Reliable appliances for real families Their mission: Make life easier and better

 What makes Frigidaire's brand voice unique?

 Frigidaire stands out through their practical, value communication style.
-Their central brand tension — "Premium vs. Value" — shapes every message they craft in the Consumer Goods sector.
+Their central brand tension, "Premium vs. Value", shapes how they communicate across the Consumer Goods sector.

 What language style does Frigidaire use?

-Frigidaire uses practical language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+Frigidaire uses practical language, with figurative messaging, in statement-style sentences, using the present tense.